How to Apostille Documents for Use in France (California Guide)

 School documents must be certified by the registrar and notarized

-3. Ready for use in France
+Step 3: Ready for Use in France

 Common Mistakes When Apostilling for France